aderhall/english/README.md

 Yeah, not huge on massive libraries.
 ## How to use:
+To start, clone or download the repository.
+Right now the script contains all that is needed for operation, but this is likely to change next time I edit it.

-Hold python in one hand and the script in the other and sorta... mash them together?
+Next, hold python in one hand and the script in the other and sorta... mash them together?

 Or for \*nix, OSX...
 ```bash
 $ cd ~/path/to/folder/language/